fablabbcn/smartcitizen-docs/docs/_FAQ.md

 ![](/assets/images/nail_polish_areas.png)

-If you are using any enclosure from [the repository](https://github.com/fablabbcn/smartcitizen-enclosures/), we also recommend using a filtration foam (PPI-20/10) like [this one](http://www.infiltro.es/index.php/filtro-de-aire-2/prefiltros/item/foam).
-More info [here](https://forum.smartcitizen.me/t/rain-tests-for-the-sck/1300)
+If you are using any enclosure from [the repository]({{ extra.urls.enclosures.link }}), we also recommend using a filtration foam (PPI-20/10) like [this one](http://www.infiltro.es/index.php/filtro-de-aire-2/prefiltros/item/foam).
+More info [here](https://forum.smartcitizen.me/t/rain-tests-for-the-sck/1300).

 ## Can I send data to a different platform?